VictorHidalgoVT/DOC-NUBOMEDIA-VCA/source/developer_guide.rst

 2. Using the NUBOMEDIA PaaS to host your application.
 If this is your case, you don't need to worry about the filter installation since the platform has these filters installed out of the box.

-In this case, you need to use the proper Java dependency in your application.
+In any case, you need to use the proper Java dependency in your application.
 To add this dependency, first you need to include the following directive in your pom.xml (this part is a must to locate the NUBOMEDIA-VCA Maven artifacts):

 .. sourcecode:: xml